anton-k/handle-pattern-servant-app/README.md

 One downside that comes to mind is code duplication.
 Say we work as a team on new features.
-And our project uses small interfaces as this post advertised and we can build stuff in isolation and we are happy with tht.
+And our project uses small interfaces as this post advertised and we can build stuff in isolation and we are happy with that.

 But say what if sub-team A  working on route A wants some interfaces that are local to the route B that team B works on.
 What should we do?

 Should we introduce cross dependencies or try to isolate or regroup interfaces in the `DI`?
 This is an open question.
-If we take this approach to extereme we should allow the code to be duplicated.
+If we take this approach to extreme we should allow the code to be duplicated.
 So the same local DB-method used in both cases should stay inside local version.

-and in the `DI` implementation stage we will just use the same low-level function to instantiate it.
+And in the `DI` implementation stage we will just use the same low-level function to instantiate it.

-This code duplication I think is a price that worth it. as we still don't get artificial coupling.
+This code duplication I think is a price that worth it.
+As we still don't get artificial coupling.
-Because as I stated our domain is lalways in flux. as it evolbves what looked the same on Monday might become not so the same on Friday next month. and with this coupling introudced we will bring the unwonted change to the interface that does not really need it.
+Because as I stated our domain is always in flux.
+As it evolves what looked the same on Monday might become not so the same on Friday next month.
+And with this coupling introduced we will bring the unwonted change to the interface that does not really need it.
 But as coupling was codified we will forget that we need to keep them separate and we will bring stronger bound that will prevent changes from being local and flexible.

-I think that this is where software engeneering stops to look like a Science and starts to look like like an Art.
+I think that this is where software engineering stops to look like a Science and starts to look like like an Art.
 There is no right answer to this.
 We should balance it as we grow and our app grows.
 Some interfaces can be reused and we might want to solidify them to not to copy over and over.
-But some are real deamons of change and it would be hard to keep them at bay.
+But some are real demons of change and it would be hard to keep them at bay.
 And we should use them localised per method.

 So it becomes the matter of taste and intuition.
 But starting small with local